MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/cluster-aware-updating-faq.md

 -   When the Failover Clustering Tools feature is installed on a server or client computer, the Cluster-Aware Updating UI and PowerShell cmdlets are automatically installed.

-## Does CAU need any service or component running on the cluster nodes that are being updated?
+## Does CAU need components running on the cluster nodes that are being updated?
 CAU doesn't need a service running on the cluster nodes.
 However, CAU needs a software component \(the WMI provider\) installed on the cluster nodes.
 This component is installed with the Failover Clustering feature.

 To enable self\-updating mode, the CAU clustered role must also be added to the cluster.